Elle Schneider: Activism

-Schneider has been a vocal proponent for women behind the camera.
-In 2012, Schneider identified a lack of opportunities for women cinematographers and directors in her press interviews about Digital Bolex and began work on a grant aimed at women which was announced in March 2014.
-She further discussed discrimination of women cinematographers in the June 2014 issue of Movie Maker Magazine.
+In 2012, Schneider identified a lack of opportunities for women cinematographers and directors in her press interviews about Digital Bolex; In 2014, she announced that Digital Bolex started a loan program for two of its cameras, to be used by film productions led by female cinematographers.
+She further discussed discrimination of women cinematographers in the June 2014 issue of MovieMaker.

 Photography

-Schneider has been exhibited a number of times as a photographer, including shows in Los Angeles and Milan during Vogue Italia's 2011 Fashion's Night Out.
-Schneider was the second unit cinematographer and promotional photographer for Geek & Sundry web series Caper, which premiered on Hulu in 2014.
-Her cast photos appeared in the Los Angeles Times, io9, and other major online news publications.
+Schneider has been exhibited a number of times as a photographer, including a show in Los Angeles and one in Milan.
+Schneider was the second unit cinematographer and promotional photographer for Geek & Sundry web series Caper, which premiered on Hulu in 2014; her cast photos appeared in the Los Angeles Times and io9.